 King Alfred’s English Student Page

-The chapter-by-chapter movie recommendations below are most often linked to Amazon so you can easily click to read reviews there if you want to.
+The movie recommendations included with each chapter below are most often linked to Amazon so you can easily click to read reviews there if you want to.

 What is a primary source?